 My top tip: although it’s tempting to harvest the fruits as soon as the berries darken, it really is worth waiting just a little longer.
 The berries normally take on a dusty appearance when fully ripe.
 To remove them from the bush, all you need to do is roll the fruit between your forefinger and thumb and it should pull away without protest.

-Another favourite harvest this month are the peppers.
+Another favourite harvest this month is the peppers.
 I grow a variety of peppers, but one that works really well here is a variety called ‘Snackbite’.
-The plants produce small, sweet and quick-to-ripen fruits which can be helpful if our summer weather is not ideal.
-I sow our peppers indoors in February and move them out to the greenhouse one the risk of frost has passed, normally mid May where we are in East Lothian.
+The plants produce small, sweet, and quick-to-ripen fruits which can be helpful if our summer weather is not ideal.
+I sow our peppers indoors in February and move them out to the greenhouse once the risk of frost has passed, normally mid May where we are in East Lothian.
 The plants are quite compact and would happily live on a windowsill if you do not have a greenhouse.

 Jobs Ahead: Maintain Strawberry Beds

-Suz Reid lives in a new build home in East Lothian with her husband, 4 year old boy and 7 month old baby girl where they grow fruit and veg in their back garden.
-Their garden is what you’d typically expect from a new build: poor soil compacted with rubble and rubbish!
-And yet, it is wonderfully productive!
-You can follow Suz on Instagram for more chat on how she manages it all, with the help of two young children!
+Suz Reid lives in a new build home in East Lothian where she grows fruit and veg in her new build back garden.
+You can follow her on Instagram for more chat on how she manages it all, with the help of two young children!